-The hot dog can be wrapped in bacon, covered in cheese, doused in ketchup, or piled high with chili; no matter the toppings, this American staple can be found across the country.
-Though most people would rather not know what is in it, the tube steak-in-a-bun is a coveted part of the USA’s national cuisine.
-But the hot dog is not native to the US.
-This quintessential baseball snack has roots in history centuries before Columbus set sail for the New World.
-Here is how the sausage made its way to America.
+Wrapped in bacon, covered in cheese, doused in ketchup or piled high with chili – whatever the toppings, the hot dog can be found right across the USA.
+Though most people might rather not know what’s in it, it’s certainly a coveted part of the USA’s national cuisine.
+But hot dog history buffs will know that this snack is not native to the USA at all, as the roots of this quintessential baseball meal go back centuries before Columbus set sail for the New World.

-The origins of the sausage can be traced back as early as c.
-700 BC, with its appearance in Homer’s Odyssey,but some historians believe the first sausage was not created until the 1st century AD.
+Let’s start with the humble sausage.
+Its origins can be traced back as early as 700 BCE, with its appearance in Homer’s Odyssey,but some historians believe the first sausage was not created until the 1st century CE.
 Legend has it that Emperor Nero’s cook, Gaius, stuck a knife into a roasted pig that had not been cleaned thoroughly, and the puffed, empty intestines fell out.
-He exclaimed at his discovery and filled the casing with ground meat and spices.
-Over the course of the following centuries, the sausage traveled across Europe, making its way to Germany, a country that adopted the wiener as its own.
-Today, Frankfurt and Vienna both lay claim to its creation, a staple in the contemporary German diet.
-But how did the hot dog get from Germany to the US?
+He exclaimed at his discovery and tried filling the casing with ground meat and spices.
+Over the course of the following centuries, the sausage traveled across Europe, making its way to Germany, a country that came to adopt the wiener as its own.
+Today, Frankfurt and Vienna both lay claim to the creation of this contemporary German staple.
+But how did the hot dog get from Germany to the USA?